roadster-rs/roadster/book/src/features/testing.md

 various types of data, such as emails, usernames, and passwords.
 Compared to the other approaches mentioned below, this approach has the benefit of being the most efficient as no additional resources need to be initialized.
 However, this approach requires diligence to ensure hard-coded/conflicting data is not used in tests.
 If a more fool-proof approach is desired, the below approaches may be preferred.
+See the [`fake`](https://docs.rs/fake) docs for examples.

 ### Temporary DB